-Based on the findings above, it is imperative the government, relevant authorities and that practitioners in the health sector support policies that would improve the state of health infrastructure, reduce the income inequality hiatus among various groups and enhance educational standards.
-Also important is the entrenchment of working, functional and reliable institutions via good governance as this would boost peoples' confidence on the running of affairs of the state.
-There should be zero tolerance for corruption particularly in this sector and the economy as a whole as lives and well-being of people are at stake.
-Lastly, subsidy policy and health reform should be structured in a way that would be pro-poor and cover a wider range of people rather than a few rich individuals in the society.

-The benefits inherent in an effective and efficient health care delivery system cannot be overemphasized as it is pertinent to having an improved health status and outcome in a country.
+Based on the findings above, it is imperative that the government, relevant authorities and practitioners in the 296 health sector support policies that would improve the state of health infrastructure, reduce the income inequality 297 hiatus among various groups and enhance educational standards.
+Also important is the entrenchment of working, 298 functional and reliable institutions via good governance as this would boost peoples' confidence on the running 299 of affairs of the state.
+There should be zero tolerance for corruption particularly in this sector and the economy 300 as a whole as lives and well-being of people are at stake.
+Lastly, subsidy policy and health reform should be 301 structured in a way that would be pro-poor and cover a wider range of people rather than a few rich individuals 302 in the society.
+303 it is pertinent to having an improved health status and outcome in a country.
 It is therefore necessary for the government, affected authorities and all stakeholders to partner together in realizing this highly favourable target for a healthy and sustainable growth and development of the Nigerian economy.